-- Is able to reflect on practice and choice of methods in relation to his/her own practice as a teacher and leader, in particular as regards choir conducting and group and ensemble teaching practice - Possesses knowledge of elementary class-based music education practice, and of accompanying relevant repertoire, methods, and theory - Is able to acknowledge and handle artistic, pedagogical, and leadership challenges in a creative, investigative, and analytical manner - Is able to identify his/her own learning needs and potential for creative development within Music Pedagogy and Teaching, and to prioritise and structure his/her time and work efforts in relation to these cooperate with teachers from jazz/pop and classical choir conducting and group and ensemble teaching practice
+- Is able to reflect on practice and choice of methods in relation to his/her own practice as a teacher and leader, in particular as regards choir conducting and band and ensemble teaching practice - Possesses knowledge of elementary class-based music education practice, and of accompanying relevant repertoire, methods, and theory - Is able to acknowledge and handle artistic, pedagogical, and leadership challenges in a creative, investigative, and analytical manner - Is able to identify his/her own learning needs and potential for creative development within Music Pedagogy and Teaching, and to prioritise and structure his/her time and work efforts in relation to these

 Development as a music teacher is a subject element which focuses on strengthening the student's capacity for reflection on his/her pedagogical practice, and on his/her ability to create pedagogical development.
 The objective is to improve the student's understanding of the role as a musical leader.
-Accordingly, teachers on Development as a music teacher
+Accordingly, teachers on Development as a music teacher cooperate with teachers from jazz/pop and classical choir conducting and band and ensemble teaching practice.